protectai/nbdefense/docs/docs/getting-started/cloud-services/sage-maker-notebook-instances.md

     This is where you want to install the NB Defense JLE.

-5. Install the extension with pip (please ensure to replace your license key with {LICENSE_KEY} or get your pre-filled link from the [NB Defense web portal](https://nbdefense.protectai.com/)):
+5. Install the extension with pip:

     ```bash
     pip install nbdefense_jupyter